Silviumuraru90/RybkaCore/README.md

 <br><br>

+> ▶️ For Win -> you can run directly the `RybkaSoft.exe` file and start the needed process(es) from that GUI; <br><br>
+▶️ For Linux however -> you have to grant executable permissions via `chmod +x RybkaSoft` and then still run it via terminal with `./RybkaSoft` cmd, unfortunately, for it to boot correctly; <br><br>
-> ▶️ You can run the software directly (the `rybka.py` file) or via the `restarer.py` module that will automatically start the bot, but also restart the bot if it exits on a not-hardcoded error (such as a temporary internet drop / others) <br><br>
+▶️ (Win / Linux) You can run the software directly (the `rybka.py` file) or via the `restarer.py` module that will automatically start the bot, but also restart the bot if it exits on a not-hardcoded error (such as a temporary internet drop / others); <br><br>
-▶️ The `telegram_engine.py` module (which is only the listener part where user can input commands and info. will be provided for each) has to be started into a sepparate shell as neither `rybka.py`, nor `restarter.py` will run this on their own!
+▶️ (Win / Linux) The `telegram_engine.py` module (which is only the listener part where user can input commands and info. will be provided for each) has to be started into a sepparate shell as neither `rybka.py`, nor `restarter.py` will run this on their own!
+Still, there is a flip side to this coin.
+If you start the Telegram listener and then use the Telegram command to start remotely the `rybka` / `restarter`, you will then be able to have them all in the same shell;

 <br><br>

 ❗️ `Note:` Recommendation for having the best UI output - running `Rybka` software into a `cmd` shell within `Visual Studio Code` <br>
-❗️ `Note:` Recommendation for having the best uptime and better profit return (due to low electricity cost) - running `Rybka` software via the `restarter` module on a `Raspberry PI 4` connected directly to a `UPS` <br><br><br>
+❗️ `Note:` Recommendation for having the best uptime and better profit return (only due to low electricity cost) - running `Rybka` software via the `restarter` module on a `Raspberry PI 4` connected directly to a `UPS` <br>
+❗️ `Note:` Running the bot with higher trading quantities or lower will NOT mean the taxex - compared to your profits will vary, as tax is a percentage of the trading quantity moved around.
+Profit - taxes report can only be increased in your favor if you run the bot with a higher profit margin, per trade; <br><br><br>

 ***
 ***